arun-cherian/ADC_Bio_Signal_sensing/README.md

           4. No offset null or biasing needed, dc offset nulled out by the integrator coupled differencial amplifier, High pass charecteristics attained
           5. 2v peak to peak achived using final stage amplification

+Challenge : 1.The hardware output is AC, but the ADCs need positive voltages(some of them since the sound card in PC i belive is also capable of taking negative also we get it after extensive processing)
+            2. The Sound card DC jack has DC bias can distort output Solution : 1.DC level shifter using op amp is implemented MSP430 and soundcard gets DC level shifted while NU7802 gets AC voltage
+            2. Using active buffers can help
+/////////////////////////////////////////////////Hardware is done(i hope)////////////////////////////////////////////////////////////////